Strictly Come Dancing 2020 line up | Meet JJ Chalmers - TheNewsTrace

 Since 2017, he’s anchored BBC One’s protection of the Invictus Video games.

-Different presenting highlights for BBC Sport embrace The Commonwealth Video games and The London Marathon.
+Different presenting highlights for BBC Sport embody The Commonwealth Video games and The London Marathon.

 As a part of the BBC’s Ceremonial crew, JJ commentates on The Lord Mayor’s Present and was concerned within the D-Day Memorial programming.

-And followers will most likely recognise him from his different presenting gigs, together with The One Present, BBC Breakfast, Getaways, The Individuals Keep in mind and Radio 5 Reside’s From Helmand and Again.
+And followers will most likely recognise him from his different presenting gigs, together with The One Present, BBC Breakfast, Getaways, The Individuals Keep in mind and Radio 5 Dwell’s From Helmand and Again.

 JJ’s Strictly signing was introduced on ITV’s Lorraine.

-Talking in regards to the information, he stated: “My entire life is outlined by going through challenges.
+Talking concerning the information, he stated: “My entire life is outlined by going through challenges.
 Whether or not it’s turning into a Royal Marine Commando, recovering from my accidents sustained in Afghanistan to competing in The Invictus Video games.”

-He added: “Now as a TV Presenter I’m fortunate sufficient to witness a number of the best sporting contests on the planet.
-Strictly is a complete totally different ball recreation in respect to the challenges I’ll face however I’m up for an journey and at the very least my mum will know the place I’m!”
+He added: “Now as a TV Presenter I’m fortunate sufficient to witness a number of the best sporting contests on the earth.
+Strictly is a complete totally different ball sport in respect to the challenges I’ll face however I’m up for an journey and at the least my mum will know the place I’m!”

-Strictly Come Dancing reside reveals is on BBC One on October twenty fourth at 7:25pm.
-For those who’re on the lookout for one thing to look at tonight, try our TV Information.
+Strictly Come Dancing dwell reveals is on BBC One on October twenty fourth at 7:25pm.
+In case you’re in search of one thing to look at tonight, take a look at our TV Information.

 Add Comment